trxe/watch-bodyx-v2/README.md

 ## Client

+- [ ] Connect to the server only on login
 - [ ] Setup viewer (copy from original bodyx)
 - [ ] Allow admin to create rooms
 - [ ] Allow admin to create start and end time